Bounty-Blocks/bountyblocks-web3/README.md

 ## Tech Stack
- - code in this repository deploys Cadence smart contracts on Flow
+ - Code in this repository deploys Cadence smart contracts on Flow, as well a Flow Sink/Swap agent